sonic-net/SONiC/doc/mgmt/Management Framework.md

 3. A new transl data client is added to process the incoming YANG-based request (either standard or proprietary)
 4. The new transl data client relies on Translib infra provided to translate, get, set of the YANG objects.

-More details onthe GNMI server, Client and workflow provided later in the document.
+More details on the GNMI server, Client and workflow provided later in the document.

 ### 3.2 SONiC Management Framework Components